 - SRTC-Thomasville - Maintenance and Facilities Office [Maintenance Building]

 - SRTC-Moultrie-Veterans Parkway - Business Office [Building A]

-- SRTC-Tifton - Office of the Vice President for Operations [Building C]
+- SRTC-Tifton - Office of the Executive Director of Facilities [Building C]

-The last four (4) digits of drivers employee ID number is used to purchase gas using the gas credit card.
+All drivers must complete the State of Georgia Fuel Card Training before being issued a fuel card ID number.
+The last four (4) digits of the driver’s Social Security number is used to purchase gas using the gas credit card.
 Drivers must pump their own gas and only unleaded regular gas is to be purchased.
-State vehicles must be returned with a full tank of gas.
+State vehicles must be returned with at least a half of a tank of gas.